 These three steps will help you learn to make an accurate roll cast.
 It is a skill every fly fisherman should learn and one they can count on to help them fish small streams.
 The roll cast is also something that anglers who fish nymphs use all the time.
 Once you have mastered the roll cast, you have a skill that will open up fly fishing opportunities you otherwise would not have.

 Variations on the Roll Cast

-To increase your chances of having a successful trip, you’ll need to learn what to wear fly fishing and what kind of rod and reel to use, and you’ll need to practice your roll casts multiple times and make some slight tweaks to finetune your technique to your abilities.
+To increase your chances of having a successful trip, you’ll need to learn what to wear fly fishing and what kind of rod and reel to use.
+You’ll need to practice your roll casts multiple times and make some slight tweaks to fine-tune your casting technique to your abilities.
 Like anything, there is always something out there to test your skills.
 It usually requires a small tweak or change in your delivery to overcome the challenge.
 Fly casting is no different.
 Let's look a little further into variations that can up your roll cast game.

 The amount of line roughly translates into how much power you’re using in your roll cast.
 The longer the line, the larger the D-loop; the larger the D-loop, the more power you have in your cast.